armory/docs/content/en/includes/bc-metrics-name.md

 **Workarounds**:

-* **Observability Plugin**: Use the [Observability Plugin](https://github.com/armory-plugins/armory-observability-plugin) instead of the Monitoring Daemon.
-The plugin supports New Relic & Prometheus.
+* **Observability Plugin**: Armory is working on updates to the [Observability Plugin](https://github.com/armory-plugins/armory-observability-plugin) to remedy this issue.
+The plugin currently supports New Relic & Prometheus.
 Note that this resolution requires you to make updates to use the new metric names.

    For information about how to configure the Observability Plugin, see [Monitoring Spinnaker with Prometheus]({{< ref "prometheus-monitoring" >}}).